Welcome to Ladybug Hill Farm

 General Management

 The goats at Ladybug Hill are raised on pasture with very basic shelter from rain and wind.
 They are supplemented with a good quality custom goat feed and goat mineral and hay all year round.
-I feed to maintain condition but prefer my adult animals in "breeding condition" in order to prevent the obesity illnesses so common in the American Boer.
-I believe in raising livestock in as natural a way as possible.
+Feeding management is focused on keeping my animals in "breeding condition" in order to prevent the obesity illnesses so common in the American Boer.
 Any goat that cannot maintain condition on my simple feeding program is culled.
 I do not deworm on a schedule but based on need.
 This practice selects for resistance to parasites, a highly desirable quality in meat goats.
-Many of the does are only dewormed on average once a year.

 Resources: